Vermouth: Etymology and history

-Production, ingredients, and flavours
+Production, ingredients, and flavors

-Several wine grapes, including Clairette blanche, Piquepoul, Bianchetta Trevigiana, Catarratto and Trebbiano, are generally used as the base ingredients for vermouths.
+Several wine grapes, including Clairette blanche, Piquepoul, Bianchetta Trevigiana, Catarratto, and Trebbiano, are generally used as the base ingredients for vermouths.
 From these grapes, a low-alcohol white wine is produced by vermouth manufacturers.
 The wine may be aged for a short while before the addition of other ingredients.
 For sweet vermouths, sugar syrup is added before the wine is fortified with extra alcohol.
 The added alcohol is usually a neutral grape spirit, but may also come from vegetable sources such as sugar beets.
 The wine is then placed in large barrels or tanks to which the dry ingredients have already been added.
 The mixture is stirred at intervals until the dry ingredients have been absorbed and the drink is ready for bottling.
 Red vermouths can derive their color from botanicals, added red wine, or sometimes from caramel color.
 Rose-colored vermouth uses red and white wines as its base.
 Most vermouths are bottled at between 16% and 18% ABV, as compared with the 9–14% ABV of most unfortified wines.

 Spice ingredients often used in vermouths include cloves, cinnamon, quinine, citrus peel, cardamom, marjoram, chamomile, coriander, juniper, hyssop, ginger, and labdanum.
 The prohibition of wormwood as a drink ingredient in the early 20th century in some countries sharply reduced its use in vermouth, but small amounts of the herb are still sometimes included in artisan products.
-Vermouth brand recipes vary, with most manufacturers marketing their own unique flavour and version of the beverage.
+Vermouth brand recipes vary, with most manufacturers marketing their own unique flavor and version of the beverage.
 Vermouth manufacturers keep their recipes for the drink secret.

 Sweet vermouths usually contain 10–15% sugar.
 The sugar content in dry vermouths generally does not exceed 4%.
-Dry vermouths usually are lighter in the body than sweet vermouths.
+Dry vermouths usually are lighter in body than sweet vermouths.